 “What matters is that both of you feel you are on the same team financially, managing your money together at the aggregate level,” he says.

 Here’s a strategy that tends to work well for most: “Set up three checking accounts: an individual one for you and for your spouse, plus a joint account,” Nelson says.
 After contributing to retirement and long-term savings, you should each put 80 percent of your salary into the shared account, to be used for household expenses.
 The remaining 20 percent goes into your own account to spend however you like.

 “There should be no restrictions and no questions asked about how you each use your ‘fun money,’” says Kristy Archuleta, editor of the Journal of Financial Therapy and a professor at the University of Georgia.

 Decide how you’ll split money management duties, both so things don’t fall through the cracks and to ensure each of your voices are heard.
-No surprise here: Research confirms that financial communication equals a strong marriage.
+No surprise here: Research confirms that talking about money contributes to and helps maintain a strong marriage.

 We get that prenups are a buzz kill, but they’re on the rise among millennials.
-It might be a smart move—especially if you have a much higher net worth than your partner, own a business or property, or have kids from a previous relationship and want to make certain your assets will go to them.
+Signing a prenup might be a smart move, especially if you have a much higher net worth than your partner, own a business or property, or you have kids from a previous relationship and want to make certain your assets will go to them.